codnect/logy/README.md

 | `logy.syslog.block-on-reconnect` |             Enable or disable blocking when attempting to reconnect the syslog server             |                                                                                                                                                                                                                                                                                                                          bool |                   `false`                    |
 | `logy.syslog.format`             |                                      The log message format                                       |                                                                                                                                                                                                                                                                                                                        string | `d{2006-01-02 15:04:05.000000} %p %c : %m%n` |
 | `logy.syslog.level`              |                        The level of the logs to be logged by syslog logger                        |                                                                                                                                                                                                                                                                                  Level(`ERROR`,`WARN`,`INFO`,`DEBUG`,`TRACE`) |                   `TRACE`                    |

-## Logging Levels

-You can use logging levels to categorize logs by severity.

-Supported logging levels:

-* ERROR
-* WARN
-* INFO
-* DEBUG
-* TRACE

-## Log Handlers

-A log handler is a logging component that sends log messages to a writer.
-Logy includes the following log handlers:

-### Console Log Handler

-The console log handler is enabled by default.
-It outputs all log messages to the console of your application.
-(typically to the system's `stdout`)

-### File Log Handler

-The file log handler is disabled by default.
-It outputs all log messages to a file.
-`Note that there is no support log file rotation.`

-### Syslog Log Handler

-The syslog log handler is disabled by default.
-It send all log messages to a syslog server (by default, the syslog server runs on the same host as the application)

-## Colorize Logs

-If your terminal supports ANSI, the color output will be used to aid readability.
-You can set `logy.console.color` to `true`.

 ### Example logging yaml configuration